 Indian royalty features highly along the Golden Triangle, but the king of Indiaís jungle, the tiger, still holds court.
 Thankfully.
 There are about 60 in Ranthambore National Park, once a hunting ground for Jaipurís Maharaja, and a popular addition to Golden Triangle itineraries, just 180km from Jaipur.
 Further away, but equally stunning, Kanha National Park, has about 100.

-In terms of temperature and rainfall, the best time to visit the Golden Triangle is from Oct to mid-April.
-See our month by month guide for more details...
+The best time to visit the Golden Triangle is from Oct to mid-April, for low rain and warm weather.

 The capital of Rajasthan, this oasis in the desert state really is the jewel in the crown.